Can you help police identify this suspect wanted in a tag-switch theft at the Valpo Walmart?

 Police released security photos of the woman, who is pictured above.

-Anyone with information is encouraged to call Valparaiso Police Department Detective Eric Pickford at 219-462-2135.
+Police ask anyone with information to call Valparaiso Police Department Detective Eric Pickford at 219-462-2135.